DSC-UIUC/rbay-backend/README.md

 **POST /updatePosting**

 Changes posting to contain values that are in the request body.
 Users can only update their own postings.
-Cannot change list of applicants.

 Request body (JSON):
 ```